awsdocs/aws-snowball-developer-guide/doc_source/network-config-ec2-edge.md

    --static-ip-address-configuration IpAddress=192.0.2.0,Netmask=255.255.255.0
    ```

-1. The command returns a JSON structure that includes the IP address\.
+   The command returns a JSON structure that includes the IP address\.
 Make a note of that IP address for the `ec2 associate-address` AWS CLI command later in the process\.

-1. Anytime you need this IP address, you can use the `snowballEdge describe-virtual-network-interfaces` Snowball client command, or the `aws ec2 describe-addresses` AWS CLI command to get it\.
+   Anytime you need this IP address, you can use the `snowballEdge describe-virtual-network-interfaces` Snowball client command, or the `aws ec2 describe-addresses` AWS CLI command to get it\.

-1. Associate your newly created IP address with the instance, using the following AWS CLI command\.
+1. To deploy the Amazon EC2 instance on your Snowball Edge using the Amazon Machine Image \(AMI\) that you chose when you created your job, run these AWS CLI commands, replacing the red text with your own values:

+   1. To describe the AMI, run this command, replacing the red text with your Snowball Edge IP address:

       ```
+      aws ec2 describe-images --endpoint http://Snowball Edge physical IP address:8008
+      ```

+      After you run this command, the output provides image details about the AMI\.
+In this example, the image details for the AMI are `s.ami-12345678`\.
+Your AMI image details will be different\.

+   1. To deploy the EC2 intsance from the AMI described in the previous step, run the command shown below, replacing the red text with your values:

+      ```
+      aws ec2 run-instance --image-id s.ami-12345678 --instance-type sbe-c.large  --endpoint http://Snowball Edge physical IP address:8008
+      ```

+   1. To confirm the instance ID, run this command, replacing the red text with your Snowball Edge IP address:

+      ```
+      aws ec2 describe-instances --endpoint http:// Snowball Edge physical IP address:8008
+      ```

+   1. To describe the instance details, run this command, replacing your own intsance ID and Snowball Edge IP address\.
+**Note**
+`s.i-01234567890123456` is an example instance ID\.
+Your instance ID will be different\.

+      ```
+      aws ec2 describe-instances --instance-id s.i-01234567890123456 --endpoint http://Snowball Edge physical IP address:8008
+      ```

+1. To associate your newly created IP address with the instance, use the following command, replacing the red text with your values:

+   ```
-   aws ec2 associate-address --public-ip 192.0.2.0 --instance-id s.i-01234567890123456 --endpoint <physical IP address for your Snowball Edge>:8008
+   aws ec2 associate-address --public-ip 192.0.2.0 --instance-id s.i-01234567890123456 --endpoint Snowball Edge physical IP address:8008
    ```